-(draft contribution to the Annual Report of African Union Peace Operations, to be published in 2017 by the African Union and the Kofi Annan International Peacekeeping Training Center)
+(contribution to the Annual Report of African Union Peace Operations, published in 2018 by the African Union and the Kofi Annan International Peacekeeping Training Center)

 One of the factors that influence the effectiveness of African Union (AU)-led peace operations is its financing.
 From its inception the AU had to depend on international partners to finance its peace and security activities.
 This meant that the AU could only deploy those peace operations its partners were willing to fund.
 In July 2016 the AU Assembly took a decision to levy a 0.2% duty on eligible imports from non-member states, and to institute a new governance regime for the AU Peace Fund that would enable it to serve as the single account for AU peace and security activities.
 This decision, if fully implemented, will give the AU the agency and financial means to independently, and in its own interest, manage Africa’s peace and security activities.
 It will enable the AU to enter into partnerships with the United Nations, European Union and bilateral partners, not out of financial necessity, as is currently the case, but on the basis of strategic considerations.
 It will also significantly change the dynamics of ownership and responsibility for the AU’s member states.
 On the other hand, failure to implement this decision will seriously undermine the AU’s credibility and question the commitment of African states to the Union.